jhidding/adhesion-example/README.md

   * Computing adhesion via the regular triangulation.
   * Selecting parts of the resulting web structures by either sphere or half-plane.
   * Writing output in ASCII to either Stanford PLY format or Wavefront OBJ.
 In the last case the density of sheets is written as a texture coordinate.
 This can be used when loading the OBJ to Blender (www.blender.org).

+### building
+To build this program, there is a bash make script included.
+Just typing:

+ > ./make all

+in the project folder will compile all .cc files in ./src and put the .o in a separate directory ./obj.
+The program is then linked to the executable, which is put in the project folder.
+If any dependancies are located outside the default search path, you can edit the top lines of the make script to change CFLAGS and LDFLAGS accordingly.